wtnwin111/interview/README.md

          By listing and labeling all of the permutations in order, We get the following sequence (ie, for n = 3):
          "123", "132", "213", "231", "312", "321", the 4th permutation is "312"
          Given n and k, return the kth permutation sequence.
 Note: Given n will be between 1 and 9 inclusive.
-    73D) Given a collection of numbers that might contain duplicates, return all possible unique permutations.
-         For example, [1,1,2] have the following unique permutations: [1,1,2], [1,2,1], and [2,1,1].
+    73D) Given a collection of numbers that might contain duplicates, return all possible unique permutations. g For example, [1,1,2] have the following unique permutations: [1,1,2], [1,2,1], and [2,1,1].
     74) Given two binary strings, return their sum (also a binary string).
         For example, a = "11" b = "1" Return "100".
+    75) The string "PAYPALISHIRING" is written in a zigzag pattern on a given number of rows like this: [LeetCode] (you may want to display this pattern in a fixed font for better legibility) P   A   H   N
+            A P L S I I G
+            Y   I   R
+        And then read line by line: "PAHNAPLSIIGYIR" Write the code that will take a string and make this conversion given a number of rows.

 ##C2: CS Theory
     1) What is the difference between a mutex and a semaphore?
 Which one would you use to protect access to an increment operation?